mpokorny/vysmaw/README.md

 spectra) from the queue repeatedly, eventually call a shutdown function, and continue to take items from the queue until a special, sentinel value is retrieved.
-For efficiency in the library implementation, the memory used to store spectra is, as described below, a limited resource, which requires that client applications make an effort to release references to spectral data as soon as possible.
+For efficiency in the library implementation, the memory used to store spectra is a limited resource, which requires that client applications make an effort to release references to spectral data as soon as possible.
 Failure to release spectral data references in the client application may result in failures of the client to receive all the spectra that are expected.

 ## Sample code